AdobeDocs/campaign-standard.en/help/start/using/privacy.md

 ## Privacy management in Adobe Campaign {#privacy-management}

+When it comes to Privacy, it is important to understand a few key terms.
+* **Personal Data** is information that can directly or indirectly identify a living individual.
+* **Sensitive Personal Data** is information related to a Data Subject’s race, political views, religious beliefs, criminal background, genetic information, health data, sexual preference, biometric information, as well as trade union membership.

+It is also essential to understand who the stakeholders are regarding Privacy.
+The main legislation refer to the different entities that manage data as follows:
+* A **Data Controller** is the authority that determines the means and purpose of collecting, using, and sharing personal data.
+* A **Data Processor** is any individual or party that collects, uses, or shares personal data as directed by the Data Controller.
+* A **Data Subject** is any living individual whose personal data is collected, used or shared.

+Therefore, as a company collecting and sharing personal data, you are the Data Controller, your clients are the Data Subjects and Adobe Campaign acts as a Data Processor when handling their personal data as directed by you.

-This [article](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html) presents general information on what Privacy Management is and the features provided by Adobe Campaign to manage:
+[This article](https://helpx.adobe.com/campaign/kb/campaign-privacy-overview.html) presents general information on what Privacy Management is.
+It also provides an overview of the features provided by Adobe Campaign to manage:
-* Consent management, data retention and user roles
+* Consent management, data Retention and user Roles
-* Right to Access, Right to Delete, Right to be Forgotten
+* Right to Access and Right to be Forgotten

 You will also find best best practices to help you with your Privacy compliance when using Adobe Campaign.

-### Consent, Retention and roles {#consent}
+### Consent, Retention and Roles {#consent}

 Adobe Campaign offers important features that are essential to Privacy: